-How hard is it to get approved for Social Security disability (SSD) benefits in your state?
+Important: We updated this article in January 2023 with the most recent info available from the Social Security Administration.
+How hard is it to get Social Security disability (SSD) benefits in your state?
 What if you’re applying on a disabled child’s behalf instead of yourself?
 We looked at the Social Security Administration’s disability approval rates for every U.S. state in the past 12 months.
-In addition, we reviewed disability approval rates for the Supplemental Security Income (SSI) program.
+We also checked disability approval rates for the Supplemental Security Income (SSI) program.
 Below, we’ll list the states where you’re most and least likely to win either SSD or SSI benefits.

 States With the Highest and Lowest SSI Disability Approval Rates for Children

-In the past 12 months, SSI disability approval rates for children were highest in these states:
+In the past 12 months, SSI disability approval rates for kids were highest in these states:

-These states had the fewest SSI approvals for disabled children seeking benefits:
+These states had the fewest SSI approvals for children:

 States With the Best & Worst Disability Approval Rates for Adults

-If you’re aged 18-64 and health issues force you to stop working for at least 12 months, you can apply for SSI, SSD or both.
-We looked at applications for each benefit program as well as concurrent claims screened for both in the last 12 months.
+If you’re aged 18-66 and health issues make you unable to work for at least 12 months, you can apply for SSI, SSD, or both.
+We looked at applications for each benefit program as well as concurrent claims in the last 12 months.

-As you can see, you have a greater than 50/50 shot at winning SSD or SSI benefits in just two states!
+As you can see, you have 50/50 shot or better at winning SSD or SSI benefits in just two states!

-States with the lowest disability approval rates for adult applicants (once averaged) include:
+States with the lowest disability approval rates for adults (once averaged) are as follows:

 Infographic: Interactive Map of Disability Approval Rates for All U.S. States

-If your state isn’t listed among the best or worst states for disability applicants shown above, now what?
-We’ve mapped out the stats for every U.S. state as of November 2021 in our interactive infographic below:
+If your state isn’t listed among the best or worst states shown above, now what?
+We’ve mapped out the stats for every U.S. state as of January 2023 in our interactive map below:

 You May Qualify for Legal Assistance

-Live in a state where the government denies benefits to more than half of all disability applicants?
+Live in a state where the government denies benefits to more than half the people who file?
 Having a Social Security lawyer file your claim nearly triples your chances for winning benefits right away.
-In fact, most people who apply with legal assistance through our website receive $12,000 in lump-sum backpay as well as monthly benefits.
-Those who apply on their own without legal assistance typically wait just over two years for their first disability payment.
-In addition, most do not receive the maximum backpay amount they’re entitled to based on their work record.
+In fact, most people who apply with legal assistance through our website receive $13,000 in back pay plus monthly benefits.
+Those who apply on their own without legal assistance usually wait just over two years for their first payment.

-Every disability attorney in our network offers free, no-obligation claim reviews by phone to those who qualify for legal assistance.
+Every disability lawyer we can connect you with gives free claim help to people who qualify.
 We’ll match you with the closest attorney available to answer your questions for free right away.
-This way, you can get confidential claim help over the phone without ever leaving your house.
-It’s the fastest and easiest way to get legal assistance!
+This way, you can get expert claim help by phone.
 If the SSA doesn’t award you benefits, then you pay your lawyer $0.
-And if you do win, then you’ll only pay a small, one-time fee.
+And if you win, then you’ll only one small fee.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.